Benefits of Meditation

 - Meditation increases acceptance.

 Creating Your Own Meditation Space

 It really doesn’t take much space at all, just a quiet area.
 Even a porch can act as your practice room.
-By hanging the translucent drapes it changed the whole atmosphere and softened the sunlight entering.
+By hanging the translucent drapes it changes the whole atmosphere and softens the sunlight entering.
 The intention is cutting down on any distractions, especially when you are new to meditation practice.